amanojas/FirstWebsite/content/courses/example/example1.md

 ## Ten Principles of Economics

 Now that we have established what economics is, we can move to define what an economy is.
-In simple words, economy is a group of people intereacting with one another as they go about their lives.
-Overall behavior of an economy reflects the behavior of the individuals participating in it.
+In simple words, an economy is a group of people interacting with one another as they go about their lives.
+The overall behavior of an economy reflects the behavior of the individuals participating in it.
 The way economists usually look at the economy is by defining what they call agents.
 For instance, a simple model of an economy will include households and firms as agents.
 They interact with each other and create an economy.
 More on this will be covered later.

 Following are the ten principles of economics described in [Mankiw's introductory text](https://www.amazon.com/Principles-Macroeconomics-N-Gregory-Mankiw/dp/1305971507) (Recommended Text in our course)